RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - By June 1882, Beer took out a summons to proceed on the judgment, leading to a trial on the matter of the debt's status.
         - It was determined at trial that Foakes had paid all required instalments but Beer claimed unpaid interest.
         - Cave J found in favour of Foakes, believing Beer could not execute any sum due to the agreement.
-        - The Queen’s Bench Division upheld the decision.
+        - The Queen's Bench Division upheld the decision.
 However, the Court of Appeal reversed it, favoring Beer's claim for the interest.
       - Judgment (Earl of Selbourne LC):
         - [610] Raised doubts about whether the agreement meant waiving the interest Beer was entitled to by law.
         - [611] Stressed that the agreement could not be legally enforced against Beer unless there was consideration.
         - The main question was whether paying a lesser amount than the full debt could be considered legal satisfaction for the whole debt.
-        - Referenced the doctrine stated by Sir Edward Coke in Pinnel’s case from 1602.
+        - Referenced the doctrine stated by Sir Edward Coke in Pinnel's case from 1602.
 According to this, paying a lesser amount could not satisfy a larger debt.
         - The doctrine made a distinction between agreements under seal and those not under seal.
 The former is binding, while the latter requires consideration.
         - [614] The creditor's benefit from getting part of their money does not serve as legal consideration.
       - Other Lords (LORD WATSON, LORD FITZGERALD):